Dr. Gary Pui-fung Wong

 - Archives and Records Association, UK & Ireland

 - British Sociological Association

 - Japan Sociological Society

-I am currently teaching several Modules with topics including city, media studies, and qualitative research methods.
-I also supervise the dissertations of UG and PGT students.
+I am currently convening and teaching several modules with topics including city, media studies, popular culture, research methods and videogames.
+I am a personal tutor of UG students and supervise the dissertations of UG and PGT students.